agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/step4.md

 In this step an automated go / no-go decision step will be added.
-If, based on your criteria, Cloud Automation decides the artifact is a `pass`, the release will be automatically promoted to production.
+If, based on your criteria, Keptn decides the artifact is a `pass`, the release will be automatically promoted to production.

 If the evaluation is a `failure`, the release will be blocked.

 Prometheus has already been installed on the cluster, running in the `monitoring` namespace.

-Cloud Automation currently supports the following providers:
+Keptn currently supports the following providers:

 - Prometheus
 - Dynatrace
 - Datadog
 - Any others (request an [SLI provider here](https://github.com/keptn/integrations/issues))

-Cloud Automation is unopinionated on the observability platform that provides metrics for the quality evaluations.
+Keptn is unopinionated on the observability platform that provides metrics for the quality evaluations.

-Each observability provider will, of course, have strengths, weaknesses and slightly differing setups but overall, the big picture of what can be achieved with Cloud Automation remains the same.
+Each observability provider will, of course, have strengths, weaknesses and slightly differing setups but overall, the big picture of what can be achieved with Keptn remains the same.

 ## Configure Prometheus and Run an SLO-based Quality Gated Release

 Run the following script which will:

-1. Configure the fulltour Cloud Automation project to use Prometheus
+1. Configure the fulltour Keptn project to use Prometheus
 2. Add a quality evaluation step to the `qa` stage.
 This is configured to **allow** `pass` or `warning` quality builds and **block** any `failed` quality builds
 3. Trigger a new delivery sequence